andydangit/100-days-of-code/r1-log.md

 1-20

 Code Combat {https://codecombat.com/play/dungeon }
--   Started on Level 16 and made it all the way through level ???
+-   Started on Level 16 and made it all the way through level 23

-`
+1 hour Code Challenge Form Creation
+- using HTML, CSS, and Javascript
+- replicate as closely as possible from a form image

 ### R1D3